jsayram/life-wrapped/Docs/PRIVACY_LABELS.md

 - Delete all data with one tap
 - No account required
 - No sign-up process
+- API keys optional and user-managed

 ### Verification

 Users can verify our privacy claims:

-1. Enable Airplane Mode
+1. Without API keys: Enable Airplane Mode → App works perfectly
-2. Use app normally
+2. With API keys: Network monitoring shows only OpenAI/Anthropic API calls (YOUR keys)
-3. App works perfectly without network
+3. Transcription always works offline

-Network monitoring tools (Charles Proxy, Wireshark) will show ZERO network traffic from Life Wrapped.

 ## Permissions Required